Housing Accelerator Fund

 Completed – April 2024

-As part of planning the project, the public service needed to determine program criteria, application administration and enforcement processes, fulfill staffing requirements, and engage with partners to ensure alignment with other available housing programs.
+As part of planning the project, we determined program criteria, application administration and enforcement processes, fulfilled staffing requirements, and engaged partners to ensure alignment with other available housing programs.

 2. Council adoption

-The public service assessed policy and approval requirements, drafted a by-law that would govern the program, and prepared an administrative report for Council’s consideration.
-Council approved and adopted this by-law on May 30, 2024
+We assessed policy and approval requirements, drafted a by-law that would govern the program, and prepared an administrative report for Council’s consideration.
+Council approved and adopted this by-law on May 30, 2024.

 3. Program launch